peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  the Generate method.

 * `List<NamedAddress> GetAddresses(String headerName)`<br>
- Gets a list of addresses contained in the header fields with the given name in this message.
+ Gets a list of addresses contained in the header fields with the specified name in this message.

 * `List<Message> GetAttachments()`<br>
  Gets a list of descendant body parts of this message that are considered